First Time in Bangkok ? Here's What You Need to Know

 And if you're on a budget :

-- From Don Mueang Airport, there's a bus that go from the airport to the city center.
+- From Don Mueang Airport, there's a bus that goes from the airport to the city center.
 That's by far the cheapest option.

-- From Suvarnabhumi Airport, you can take the airport link that go to the city and connect with the BTS (Sky train) and the MRT (metro).
+- From Suvarnabhumi Airport, you can take the airport link that goes to the city and connect with the BTS (Sky Train) and the MRT (metro).
 This way you can easily go anywhere in the city for less than 100฿.